-Key Features: Great water resistance, good corrosion protection, and great mechanical stability.
+Key Features: Great water resistance, good corrosion protection, and excellent mechanical stability.
 This type is best used at low temperatures, as higher temperatures may alter its structure.

-Uses: Calcium grease and calcium complex grease can be seen in an application for agricultural industries marine, and automotive sector.
+Uses: Calcium grease and calcium complex grease can be seen in applications for agricultural, marine, and automotive sectors.

 2. Lithium Grease

-Grease with a buttery texture, typically connected with the name Multi-Purpose Grease in a single item, and commonly distributed in many products.
-This sort of grease accounts for almost 60% of the overall grease market.
+Grease has a buttery texture, typically connected with the name Multi-Purpose Grease in a single item, and is commonly distributed in many products.
+This grease accounts for almost 60% of the overall grease market.

-Key features: Excellent lubrication, good water resistance, the ability to withstand high pressure and shock loads.
-The dropping point is above 350°F and can be used with occasional temperatures up to 300°F
+Key features: Excellent lubrication, good water resistance, and the ability to withstand high pressure and shock loads.
+The dropping point is above 350°F and can be used with occasional temperatures up to 300°F.

-Uses: It’s versatile, suitable for a wide range of uses, including automobiles, gardening, industrial manufacturing, household usage, and hard metal-to-metal applications.
+Uses: It’s versatile and suitable for various uses, including automobiles, gardening, industrial manufacturing, household usage, and hard metal-to-metal applications.